kanutron/AssistantAI/README.md

 # Disclaimer

+This is my first Sublime Text plugin and probably is full of bugs.

 This plugin is complex to setup.
 Once properly done, the usage is straight forward though.
 A good documentation is key for increasing adoption.

 # Contact

 My twitter accounts is @kanutron, and although I'm not super active there, I receive push notification on DM.

+# Credits

+I been learning to code Sublime Text plugins by:

+- Reading the code from CodexAI plugin from OpenAI
+- Reading the code from https://github.com/yaroslavyaroslav/OpenAI-sublime-text/tree/master
+- Interacting with ChatGPT (using this plugin!)
+- Reading the docs from Sublime API reference and Package Control docs